Iboshi Hokuto: Life in Tokyo

 In February 1925, through the kind offices of Mitsujirō Nishikawa, Iboshi obtained a job as a clerk with the Tokyo Market Association (東京府市場協会) and was thrilled to move to the capital.
 The Market Association managed a public market, and its offices were then located in Yotsuya ward (now in Shinjuku, in the vicinity of Golden Gai).
 When he arrived in Asagaya, where Nishikawa lived, off of a steam train ride taking a full two days, Nishikawa's wife was shocked to hear that Iboshi had drunk only one cup of milk during the entire trip.

 Iboshi visited the linguist Kyōsuke Kindaichi shortly after his arrival, and was impacted by the story of Yukie Chiri, an Ainu girl who wrote A Collection of the Ainu Epics of the Gods (アイヌ神謡集, Ainu Shinyōshū) before dying at the age of 19.
 The picture she book painted of Hokkaido as a lost paradise of the Ainu impressed Iboshi, and that vision had a great influence on his later work.
 Speaking with Kindaichi also gave him his first knowledge his fellow Ainu and future compatriots, the adopted daughter of the Anglican missionary John Batchelor Yaeko Batchelor and Yukie Chiri's younger brother Mashiho Chiri.

 Kindaichi invited Iboshi to the Tokyo Ainu Conference (東京アイヌ学会), where he gave lectures to scholars of some standing, including the folklorist Tarō Takayama and the "father of Okinawaology" Iha Fuyū.
 His association with Kindaichi's connections also let him meet authors and publishers.
 Meanwhile, he became deeply involved with Nishikawa's Jidō Dōwa magazine, and deepened his inquiry into culture and religion by visiting then-influential groups like Seikō Gotō's Kibōsha and Tanaka Chigaku's Nichiren Buddhist group Kokuchūkai.

-Life in Tokyo gave Iboshi a steady job and chances to meet various celebrities and personages, as well as knowledge and experience from participating in various academic and lecture groups.
+Life in Tokyo gave Iboshi a job and chances to meet various celebrities and personages, as well as knowledge and experience from participating in various academic and lecture groups.
 Furthermore, he was free of the discrimination that had plagued him in Hokkaido and could live out productive days in peace.

 Even so, these happy days did not last.
 Realizing that he was now being pampered because of his status as an Ainu, which had brought him prejudice back home, troubled Iboshi.
 Finally, he decided that he could not be spoiled by people's kindness, and that the Ainu needed to revive themselves with their own hands.
 He left behind a prosperous year and a half in Tokyo to return to his birthplace of Hokkaido, resolved to save his fellows from poverty and discrimination.